usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 Breaking this down line-by-line you will notice the following:

-- Line 1: The `<metadata>` [element](/documentation/schema/catalog/xml-schema/#oscal-catalog-xml_metadata), which contains the document's metadata.
+- Line 1: The [`<metadata>`](/documentation/schema/catalog/xml-schema/#oscal-catalog-xml_metadata) element, which contains the document's metadata.
-- Line 2: The document's title `Sample Security Catalog` is provided using `<title>` element.
+- Line 2: The document's title (i.e., `Sample Security Catalog`) is provided using `<title>` element.
 The document's title is a mandatory field for an OSCAL Catalog.
-- Line 3: The date when the document was published `2020-02-02T11:01:04.736-04:00` is provided using `<published>` element.
+- Line 3: The date when the document was published (i.e., `2020-02-02T11:01:04.736-04:00`) is provided using `<published>` element.
 This date is provided using the [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6) format with a required timezone.
 The published date is not a mandatory field for an OSCAL Catalog.
-- Line 4: The date when the document was last modified `2020-10-02T11:01:04.736-04:00` is provided using `<last-modified>` element.
+- Line 4: The date when the document was last modified (i.e., `2020-10-02T11:01:04.736-04:00`) is provided using `<last-modified>` element.
 This date is provided using the [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6) format with a required timezone.
 The last modified date is a mandatory field for an OSCAL Catalog.
-- Line 5: The version of the document `1.0` is provided using the `<version>` element.
+- Line 5: The version of the document (i.e., `1.0`) is provided using the `<version>` element.
 This can be a numeric version, commit hash, or any other suitable version identifier.
 The document version is a mandatory field for an OSCAL Catalog.
 - Line 6: Finally, the OSCAL version is provided using the `<oscal-version>` element, which represents the revision of the OSCAL Catalog model for which the catalog was created under.
 The current OSCAL version is `1.0.0-milestone3`.
 {{% /tab %}}
 {{% tab %}}